Key Takeaways

 Not every iPad keyboard goes through the Smart Connector.
 A huge chunk of the third-party keyboard market uses Bluetooth, which means these keyboards absolutely have their own batteries — totally separate from the iPad.

 This is where things get interesting.
-Bluetooth keyboards keep their own power source, so they don't drain your iPad directly.
-Your iPad uses a small amount of power to maintain the Bluetooth connection (minimal with Bluetooth Low Energy), but the keyboard runs entirely on its own juice.
+Furthermore, Bluetooth keyboards keep their own power source, so they don't drain your iPad directly.
+Nonetheless, Your iPad uses a small amount of power to maintain the Bluetooth connection (minimal with Bluetooth Low Energy), but the keyboard runs entirely on its own juice.
 That's a meaningful distinction.

 Some popular Bluetooth iPad keyboard options and their battery specs: